Kingston chair by William Plunkett.

 William Plunkett supplied Kingston to several important interiors projects, including the QE2.
-It was used Russell and Bromley shoes stores across the UK and exhibited at the Design Centre in Mayfair.
+It was used Russell and Bromley shoe stores across the UK and exhibited at the Design Centre in Mayfair.

 The current production includes sofa, chair, stool and daybed/bench.
 Optional armrests can be added (in matching fabric to seat) and a host of fabrics are available for upholstery:

 Please note: Fabrics from the above Bute collections may need to be made to order once the current shelf stock is depleted, resulting in limited availability.
-Please enquire for details.
+Please inquire for details.

-Please use the links above to view swatches and please enquire for samples.
+Please use the links above to view swatches and please inquire for samples.
 The full range of fabrics may be viewed at our shop and showroom.

-Please enquire if a fabric option you are interested in is not listed above.
+Please inquire if a fabric option you are interested in is not listed above.

 Exclusive to twentytwentyone.